She had her proof, now, that magic was real. All that was left was to make it cohere.

 I could not put this book down.
-Starling leads the reader down a tight rope of crazy.
-Teetering into what could be a sweet budding romance before dipping into emotional instability of Augustine.
+Starling leads the reader down a tightrope of crazy.
+Teetering into what could be a sweet budding romance before dipping into the emotional instability of Augustine.
 Right as you start to feel sorry for Augustine, the truth bubbles to the surface.
-Which leads Jane questions her husband, the possibility of magic, death…..and what may lay beyond.
+This leads Jane questions her husband, the possibility of magic, death…..and what may lay beyond.

 ‘Cocaine?’
 She asked, drawing up close enough to see the label.
 ‘It will steady me.’
 He regarded her evenly.